-Hernando de Soto, rich from Conquest in Peru, was the first European to explore North America.
+Hernando de Soto, rich from Conquest in Peru, was the first European to explore inland North America.
 He sought a northern passage to trade Spain's New World Gold with China, the finest market in the world.
 His 1,500 people were the first to describe this "Island of Florida."
 They followed trails which became our highways, describing Native Americans

 The army built boats that winter then drifted down the "Great River," first the Arkansas then the Mississippi, skirting today's Mississippi.
-Attacked at Vicksburg, the army paddled downstream thru Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
+Attacked at Vicksburg, the army drifted downstream thru Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
 Half of the men survived.

-Spanish armies were NEVER sent deep into America after DeSoto and Coronado.
-That is reason enough to suppose that they searched the better part of it.
+Spanish armies were NEVER sent deep into North America after DeSoto and Coronado.
+That is reason enough to suppose that they had searched the better part of it.
 After all, Spain explored and/or colonized

 ...over such a long distance comes down to following them from one place to the next.
 Starting at Havana, which hasn't moved since they sailed from it, into a Florida port that remains the same today, using their well recorded directions, one can locate where they landed.
 Their first camp was described in relation to their landing site.
 When they left it they described camps along their way in relation to geographic features from their last camp, and so on.